MicrosoftDocs/power-automate-docs/articles/ui-flows/edit-desktop.md

    ![Define the delay](../media/edit-desktop/delay-details.png)

    The delay action is added to the UI flow.
-Now, we the flow runs, there will be a delay as you've defined before the next action runs.
+Now, when the flow runs, there will be a delay as you've defined before the next action runs.

 ## Add a retry policy